termux/x11-packages/README.md

 [![Powered by JFrog Bintray](./.github/static/powered-by-bintray.png)](https://bintray.com)

-There are located build scripts and patches for Termux X11 packages (legacy branch).
+There are located packages which use the X11 Window System.

-**Warning**: this branch reaches its end-of-life on 01.01.2020 and packages will no longer be available for installation.